 Sergej Tchirkov was born in St.Petersburg and studied the accordion at the Rimsky-Korsakov Conservatoire of St.Petersburg.
 He was awarded prizes at many international competitions and received the scholarship from the European Centre of Arts Hellerau (Dresden).
 In 2003-2005 he took a postgraduate course in performance and musicology.

-Sergej has attended seminars and lectures on composition conducted by Sergej Slonimsky, Gerard McBurney, Terry Riley, Paul-Hainz Dittrich and Ernst-Helmuth Flammer.
+Sergej has attended seminars and lectures on composition conducted by Sergej Slonimsky, Gerard McBurney, Paul-Hainz Dittrich and Ernst-Helmuth Flammer.
 In 2004 he received a scholarship from the European Centre of Arts Hellerau (EzdK) where he also studied improvisation with Anton Lukaszeviece.

 Sergej Tchirkov has been awarded prizes at the following international competitions: